exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 #### Three Steps To Getting The Best Result

-1. After your progress has slowed after recoverying from a graudation and nearing the next graduation, get results from the calculator.
+1. After your progress has slowed after recovering from a graduation and nearing the next graduation, get results from the calculator.
 Only the \\(F(t)\\) output here is useful.
 2. Upon arriving to the most recent output, get a new set of results from the calculator.
 3. Repeat Step 2 until output is the same \\(F(t)\\) you are currently at.
 This is when you should graduate.